-- families with six or more members

-- families with children in nappies

-- households with additional waste for medical reasons
+- Category A: households with six or more members - Category B: households with two or more children in nappies - Category C: households with additional waste for medical reasons

 The advantage of the kerbside waste service collection fee is that it will be readily understood by residents as a fee for a direct service that they receive.
 It further provides equality in the rating system in that all residents who receive the same service level all pay an equivalent amount.
-The disadvantage of the waste service charge is that it is regressive in nature, and a fixed charge to a property with a low value comprises a far greater proportion of the overall rates than it does to a property with a higher value.
+The disadvantage of the waste service charge is that it is regressive in nature,